NamanGarg11/CodeCrafter/README.md

 CodeCrafter is a lightweight, AI-assisted website/code generator platform that allows users to craft frontend projects by describing what they want in natural language.
 The system generates step-by-step build instructions, creates project files in a virtual file system, and offers a live code preview experience — all inside the browser!

 ---
+## 🧠 Overview

+CodeCrafter enables developers to:
+- Enter a simple prompt (e.g., “Build a simple React-based todo app”)
+- Watch as the AI breaks down the task into logical steps
+- View files being created/modified live
+- Edit/view code directly
+- Preview the project inside a browser—all in one interface

+---

 ## ✨ Features